scientific-python/MeeseeksDev/Readme.md

 # Why do you request so much permission ?

-GitHub API does not allow to change permissions once given.
+GitHub API does not allow to change permissions once given (yet).
 We don't want you to go though the process of reinstalling all integrations.

 We would like to request less permission if necessary.

 # Setup.